-Yesterday and today, when cycling up Dame Street to Lord Edward Street, I saw an elderly man I used to live in the next room to, when I was a resident at the Iveagh Hostel on Bride Road, pictured above.
+Yesterday and today, when cycling up Dame Street to Lord Edward Street, I saw an elderly man I used to live in the next room to, when I was a resident at the Iveagh Hostel on Bride Street, pictured above.
 He is a schizophrenic with cancer, and has deteriorated significantly since I saw him last.
 He doesn't look like he has long left.

 He is one of those people who we know to see but have never spoken to.
-Like in any town, the people we have known by sight from childhood, but never a word passed between us.
+Like in any town, some people we have known by sight from childhood, but never a word passed between us.
 Strange, and yet, entirely human.
 A common experience.

-I lived at the Iveagh from July 2004 to June 2006.
+I lived at the Iveagh from July 2004 to December 2005.
 It provides direct access accommodation in single rooms for 70 single homeless men with low support needs and there are 125 single rooms providing long term accommodation.

 ~